Education services business acquisition financed by FGO Finance Group

 BusinessEducation services

-Finance typeBusiness acquisition finance with vendor deferred payment
+Finance typeBusiness acquisition finance with a vendor deferred payment

 Acquisition price$1.8M